arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 When he took over, he wasn't focused on winning as such, he worked to implement what he called _Standard of Performance_ - **what** should be done, **when** and **how**.
 He focused on seemingly trivial details - no sitting down on the practice field, coaches had to wear tucked in shirts and ties, everyone had to give maximum effort and commitment, locker rooms needed to be neat and clean.
 No smoking, no fighting, no profanity.
 Practices were scheduled down to a minute.

-This wasn't about control - it was about instilling excellence.
-In his eyes, if the players can take care of the details, the score would take care of itself.
+This wasn't about control - it was about _instilling excellence_.
+In his eyes, if the players can take care of the details, _the score would take care of itself_.
 He was humble enough to know he couldn't predict when the victory would happen.

 > We want so desperately to believe that those who have great empires set out to build one.
 Why?
 So we can indulge in the pleasurable planning of ours.
 So we can take full credit for the good that happens and the riches and respect that come our way.
 Narrative is when you look back at an improbable or unlikely path to your success and say: I knew it all along.
 Instead of: I hoped.
 I worked.
 I got some good breaks.